 We strive to make a useable product, and while we can guarantee operation we can't foresee all concepts for client implementation.
-If you have suggestions for extended features, special calls for particular set-ups or whatever please share them with us, [engineering@dyneng.com] and we will consider and in many cases add them.
+If you have suggestions for extended features, special calls for particular set-ups or whatever please share them with us, [engineering@dyneng.com] and we will consider, and in many cases add them.

 When the IP-1553 is recognized by the system configuration utility it will start the Ip1553 driver.
 The Ip1553 driver enumerates the channels and creates one or two separate BC, MT, RT or RTM device objects.
 If two devices are installed, this allows the I/O channels to be totally independent while the base driver controls the device items that are common.
 IO Control calls (IOCTLs) are used to configure the board and read status.
 Read and Write calls are used to move data in and out of the I/O channel device memory.
-When the 1553 devices are first powered-on, or after a hardware reset has been issued, the channel devices will be in Bus Controller mode.
-An IOCTL call to the Ip1553 driver can be issued to change the operating mode and the channel driver will be updated appropriately.
+When the 1553 devices are first powered-on, or after a hardware reset has been issued, the channel devices will be in Idle mode.
+If channel drivers have never been installed onto machine, then an IOCTL call to the Ip1553 driver followed by installation of corresponding driver in the device manager, is necessary.
+After the driver has been installed once, simply calling the appropriate IOCTL will change the operating mode of the channel.